seemoo-lab/nexmon/README.md

 <sup>5</sup> Disabled the execution protection (called Execute Never) on region 1, because it interferes with the nexmon code (Permission fault on Section)

 <sup>6</sup> To use nexutil, you need to deactivate SELinux or set it to permissive

+<sup>7</sup> See [pico-nexmon](https://github.com/seemoo-lab/pico-nexmon) for example applications using Pico SDK with nexmon.

+<sup>8</sup> flash patches need to be 16 bytes long and aligned on a 16 byte boundary.

+<sup>9</sup> Uses [Magisk](https://github.com/topjohnwu/Magisk) module to install firmware, nexutil, and set SELinux policies.

 ## Legend
 - M = Monitor Mode